 The Company has financed its operations and capital investments through sale of common stock, capital and operating leases, a revolving line of credit and cash flows from operations.
-As of December 30, 2018, the Company's principal sources of liquidity consisted of cash and cash equivalents of \$26.5 million and \$15.0 million line of credit with Heritage Bank of Commerce ("Heritage Bank").
-The Line of credit facility with Silicon Valley Bank, which matured on September 24, 2018 was fully paid off in July 2018.
+As of January 3, 2021, the Company's principal sources of liquidity consisted of cash and cash equivalents of \$22.6 million including \$15.0 million drawn down from its line of credit, or Revolving Facility with Heritage Bank of Commerce, ("Heritage Bank").

-On September 28, 2018, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Heritage Bank.
-The Loan Agreement provided for, among other things, a revolving line of credit facility (the "Revolving Facility") with aggregate commitments of \$9,000,000.
-The maturity date for loans under the Revolving Facility is September 28, 2020.
-Loans under the Revolving Facility will bear interest at a rate equal to one half of one percentage point (0.50%) above the variable rate of interest, per annum, that appears in The Wall Street Journal from time to time, whether or not such announced rate is the lowest rate available from Heritage Bank.
+On September 28, 2018, the Company entered into a Loan and Security Agreement (the "Loan Agreement"), with Heritage Bank.
+The Loan Agreement provided for, among other things, a revolving line of credit facility (the "Revolving Facility") with aggregate commitments of \$9.0 million.

-On December 21, 2018, the Company entered into the Amended and Restated Loan Agreement with Heritage Bank to replace in its entirety the Loan Agreement entered on September 28, 2018.
-The Amended and Restated Loan Agreement increases the Revolving Facility from \$9,000,000 to \$15,000,000.
-Further, the Amended and Restated Loan Agreement eliminates the requirement of maintaining at all times Remaining Months Liquidity of nine months and replaces with a new covenant of maintaining at least \$3,000,000 in unrestricted cash at Heritage Bank.
-The Company was in compliance with all loan covenants as of the end of the current reporting period.
-As of December 30, 2018, the Company had \$15.0 million of outstanding revolving line of credit with an interest rate of 6%.
+On December 21, 2018, the Company entered into the Amended and Restated Loan Agreement with Heritage Bank to replace in its entirety the Loan Agreement (the "Amended and Restated Loan Agreement").
+The Amended and Restated Loan Agreement with Heritage Bank increased the Revolving Facility from \$9.0 million to \$15.0 million.
+The Amended and Restated Loan Agreement requires the Company to maintain at least \$3.0 million in unrestricted cash at Heritage Bank.